 All human cultures across the globe sing in some form.
 Just as the birds sing in springtime, humans were made to sing.
 Singing is about the action not the end product.
 It should be something you enjoy doing even if alone in the shower.
 Not everyone will wish to join a group environment and thats fine.
 You may find some of our online exercises and songs of value.

-Our workshops run for 1.5 hours with a good section devoted to warming up our bodies, brains, lungs and vocal chords.
 If you are not used to singing regularly, then singing for any length of time can be surprisingly hard work.
 The experience should be relaxing and enjoyable and voices shouldn’t feel strained or tired afterwards.
 We will play around with scales, echo songs, action songs, rounds and harmonies and will explore a variety of musical genres.
 We don’t use music to accompany us, nor do we read music.

 I try to keep my workshops affordable and accessible.
 I will aim to use venues with disabled access and seats .
 If cash is a bit tight drop me a line and we can work out a concession.
 For enquiries and to book a place please contact me.